Optomechanical quantum bus for donor spins in silicon: Concrete implementation

 Both of these methods produce coupling strengths that vary heavily based on donor location, requiring precise control of donor placement for strong coupling.
 This can be achieved through deterministic ion implantation, where donors are placed in precisely determined locations using either a mask \cite{donkelaar_single_2015,jamieson_deterministic_2017} or an extremely precise focused ion beam \cite{pacheco_ion_2017}.

-Earlier, strain has been used to couple an optomechanical system to the electron spin of an NV center in diamond to optically control of the spin with a telecom wavelength laser \cite{shandilya2021}.
-On the other hand, micromagnets have been used to couple the electron spin in an NV center in diamond to the mechanical motion \cite{arcizet2011,pigeau2015}.
+There are earlier demonstrations where strain has been used to couple solid-state defects to mechanical motion, e.g. in silicon carbide \cite{whiteley_spinphonon_2019}.
+Also an optomechanical system has been coupled to the electron spin of an NV center in diamond \cite{shandilya2021}.
+Micromagnets have been used to couple the electron spin in an NV center in diamond to the mechanical motion \cite{arcizet2011,pigeau2015}.
 Furthermore, resonantly driving an InAs quantum dot was shown to actuate the mechanical motion of a GaAs microwire via state-dependent strain \cite{kettler2021}.
 Periodically modulating strain at the spin location has been experimentally shown to drive the electron spin of an NV center in diamond using electrically controlled high-overtone bulk acoustic resonator (HBAR) \cite{macquarrie_mechanical_2013} and a piezoelectrically driven mechanical cantilever \cite{barfuss2015}.

 Next, we will discuss these coupling mechanisms in our proposed quantum bus design and estimate with numerical simulations the spin-mechanics coupling strengths they can provide.